DUNE/femb_doc/test_stand_expert/ADC/ADC_Shift_Instructions.md

    ![FEMB GUI Display](gui_at_start_v40.png)

-   * Click "Re-Power-up & Setup Board".
+   * Click "Power-up & Setup Board".
 The board will resynch one more time and a GUI window showing the read back from 16 chips using an input sine wave will be shown:

    ![FEMB GUI 16 Ch.
 Display](adc_16ch_viewer.png)